ibm-cloud-docs/vpc/file_storage_API_migration_mount_targets.md

 ## Action needed
 {: #action-needed-mount-target}

-Before specifying `version` query parameter of `2023-05-30` or later, follow these actions to avoid regressions in client functionality.
+Before you specify `version` query parameter of `2023-05-30` or later, follow these actions to avoid regressions in client functionality.

 ### Client migration
 {: #client-migration-mount-target}

-Before migrating a client to API version `2023-05-30` or later, review your code for use of the `targets` property.
+Before you migrate a client to API version `2023-05-30` or later, review your code for use of the `targets` property.
 Change all instances of `targets` to `mount_targets` in the manner appropriate for your programming language.
-Changes are required in all relevant request paths, as well as request and response JSON field name formats.
+Changes are required in all relevant request paths, and request and response JSON field name formats.
 For more information, see the [Beta API change log](/docs/vpc?topic=vpc-api-change-log-beta#version-2023-05-30-beta).

 ## Examples
 {: #examples-mount-target}